titan-data/titan-server/DEVELOPING.md

     starting and stopping operations, reporting back to the APIs, etc. For more information, see `OperationProvider`

-The titan client is built from `client/src`, and creates a separate JAR that is then published to an artifact repository for the CLI to use.
-It is not much more than a framework to marshall data between the JAVA and JSON representation, though it does contain a few additional helper routines, such as converting from a URI string to a remote object.
-The server references this client as well so that it is sure to use the same data models.

 ### Container architecture

 The underlying architecture can be a bit complex due to the intricacies of docker and ZFS.
 Our goal is